tmroyal/svgintpiano/README.md

 # SVGIntPiano

-An interactive svgpiano written in pure JavaScript with no dependencies
+An interactive SVG piano keyboard plugin written in pure JavaScript with no dependencies

 This library/plugin provides a stylable piano keyboard using SVG and CSS.
 The library can function both as an input and output.
 The goal is to be very lightweight so that it contains a small footprint and remains modifiable.